nipunabhuyan/GCDProject/codebook.md

 title	date	output
 Codebook
-October 26, 2014
+December 25, 205
 html_document
-Codebook was generated on 2014-10-26 16:04:20 during the same process that generated the dataset.
+Codebook was generated on 2015-12-25 16:04:20 during the same process that generated the dataset.
 See run_analysis.md or run_analysis.html for details on dataset creation.

 Variable and descriptions